Trademark Classes Cheat Sheet Australia: 45 Classes

 How many trademark classes are there in Australia?

 There are 45 trademark classes in Australia.
-Classes 1–34 cover goods (physical products) and Classes 35–45 cover services.
-Australia uses the internationally recognised Nice Classification system, currently in its 12th edition, which is administered by the World Intellectual Property Organization (WIPO).
+Classes 1 to 34 cover goods and Classes 35 to 45 cover services.
+Australia uses the internationally recognised Nice Classification system, currently in its 13th edition, which is administered by the World Intellectual Property Organization (WIPO).

 Which trademark class do I need for my product?